-There are many reasons why bolts should be included in material specification, particularly in the oil & gas and petrochemical industry.
-In this latest blog from the Process Control team, we present an overview on items for consideration that may not always be considered for a commodity part.
+There are many reasons why bolts should be included in the material specification, particularly in the oil & gas and petrochemical industry.
+In this latest blog from the Process Control team, we present an overview of items for consideration that may not always be considered for a commodity part.

 The third reason is that inferior material specification can cause maintenance issues too.
 Corrosion to the bolts can be so rapid that by the time it is noticed, the bolts simply cannot be replaced.
 Instead, they have to be sawn off, potentially causing expensive damage to the instrument tubing system.

 Similarly, if tubing clamps are not manufactured from corrosion resistant alloys, this could lead to stress cracking and fatigue, resulting in equipment failure.

 Specifying a Corrosion Resistant Alloy, such as 6Mo, throughout the instrumentation tubing system, including all component parts, gives complete peace of mind.
 Specifiers and customers can, therefore, be reassured that all components, including bolts, will ensure the durability and long-term performance of their instrumentation system.